 - 1 scoop chocolate or vanilla protein powder

 - ½ cup almond milk * or any plant based milk

 - 1 tablespoon jam/jelly *any flavor

 - ½ small banana chopped

-- Add the rolled oats, chia seeds and almond milk to a jar or cup.
+- Add the rolled oats, chia seeds, protein powder and almond milk to a jar or cup.
 Put the jar in the fridge to chill overnight.

 - In the morning, add the peanut butter and jam layers.
 Top with chopped banana (optional).